- 453.6 g (16 oz) glutinous rice flour, 1 package

 - 3 eggs; beaten

-- ¼ tsp coconut oil, or coconut cooking spray (for pans)
+- 1 g (¼ tsp) coconut oil, or coconut cooking spray (for baking pans)

-Preheat oven to 350° F (180° C) and grease two loaf pans with coconut oil or coconut cooking spray.
+Preheat the oven and grease two loaf pans with coconut oil or coconut cooking spray.

-Add wet ingredients (vegetable oil, milk, and beaten eggs) into bowl with sifted dry ingredients.
-Using an electric hand mixer on medium speed, combine all ingredients, scraping the edges of the bowl with a spatula.
-Mix, scrape and repeat for 10-15 minutes, or until batter is smooth.
-Divide batter evenly into two loaf pans.
+Add wet ingredients (vegetable oil, milk, and eggs) in the medium bowl of dry ingredients.
+Use an electric hand mixer on medium speed, combine all ingredients, scraping the edges of the bowl with a spatula.
+Mix and scrape for 10-15 minutes or until the batter is smooth.

-Bake for 50-60 minutes or until crust is slightly golden.
-The time may vary depending on type of pan and oven.
-To check if cake is done, insert a toothpick at center and see if batter sticks to the toothpick.
-If the toothpick is clean, then the cake is ready.
+Bake until the crust is slightly golden; baking time may vary depending on type of pan and oven.
+Insert a toothpick at the center to see if the cake is done.
+If the batter sticks to the toothpick, bake for a few more minutes.
+If the toothpick comes out clean, then the cake is done.

-Let cakes cool for 15-20 minutes before turning-out of pan and cutting.
-Matcha Mochi Cake is best served the same day.
-If you are not serving the cake immediately, let it cool completely for 2-3 hours, uncovered, directly on the cooling rack.
-Store the in an airtight glass container for up to 1 to 2 days.
+Let mochi cakes cool for 10 to 15 minutes before turning-out of pans and cutting.
+Mochi cake is best served the same day.
+If you are not serving the cake immediately, let it cool completely for 5-6 hours, uncovered, directly on the cooling rack.
+Store them in a loosely covered container for up to 1-2 days.

-Louis and I switched to maple sugar for baking about a year ago as an experiment.
+Louis and I switched to maple sugar for baking about a few years ago as an experiment.
 Maple sugar is a natural sugar made from sap of the maple tree.
-It is an easier sugar for our bodies to break down, and it makes the mochi cake extra tasty—yay!
+It is an easier sugar for our bodies to break down, and it makes the mochi cake extra tasty!

 It is normal for the cake to fall a bit, like a soufflé, after they are out of the oven.
 This happens quickly, so get your camera ready if you would like to take some photos.

-Once the cake cools and stiffens, you can soften it again by heating in microwave for 10-15 seconds.
+Once the cake cools and stiffens, you can soften it again by heating it in the microwave for 10-15 seconds.

-Experiment with other pan options (bundt pan, square brownie pan, glass pan).
-Be sure to adjust baking time accordingly.
+Experiment with other baking pan options; be sure to adjust baking time accordingly.

 This recipe is inspired by Jennifer Che of Tiny Urban Kitchen.
 She also has a cupcake version of the Matcha Mochi Cake recipe.